readthedocs/readthedocs.org/docs/guides/feature-flags.rst

 Feature Flags
 =============

-Read the Docs offers some additional flag settings which can be only be configured by the site admin.
+Read the Docs offers some additional flag settings which are disabled by default for every project and can only be enabled by `contacting us via email`_ or the admininstrator of your service.
-These are optional settings and you might not need it for every project.
-By default, these flags are disabled for every project.
-A separate request can be made by `contacting us via email`_ to enable or disable one or more of these featured flags for a particular project.

 .. _contacting us via email: mailto:support@readthedocs.org